 Many theatres have already been filming their stage productions for DVD, but the Globe has paired up with a digital cinema provider to release selected plays for the cinema.

-Advances in new theatre technology such as theatre and stage lighting, acoustical equipment and rigging mean that theatrical productions can now be translated into the medium of film much more effectively.
+Innovations in theatre technology such as theatre and stage lighting, acoustical equipment and rigging mean that theatrical productions can now be translated into the medium of a film much more effectively.
 Plays can be heard and seen more clearly than ever in the cinema with greater clarity and sharpness.
 Audiences watching the production at movie theatres will be able to experience the drama as if they were actually in Shakespeare’s Globe Theater.

 Watching the productions in a cinema means that international viewers won’t have to contend with the unpredictable British weather, as they will be sitting comfortably indoors.
 Live broadcasting from the Globe won’t be possible because of the open-air nature of the venue, but worldwide audiences can enjoy the next best thing.